Tristan Gommendy: Sports cars

 Gommendy made his first 24 Hours of Le Mans start in 2003.
-His team finished the race for the first time in 2010, driving a Welter Racing LMP2 entry to 8th in class.
+His team finished the race for the first time in 2010, driving a Welter Racing LMP2 entry to eighth in class.
 He competed in the LMP2 class of the 2009 Le Mans Series with Welter Racing.

+Gommendy racing for Signatech Alpine at the 2013 24 Hours of Le Mans.

-In 2011 following the dissolution of Superleague Formula, Gommendy was largely out of racing until he appeared in the 2013 24 Hours of Le Mans for Signatech in their LMP2 Alpine A450.
-The team finished 14th overall and 8th in class.
+In 2011, following the dissolution of Superleague Formula, Gommendy was largely out of racing until he appeared in the 2013 24 Hours of Le Mans for Signatech in their LMP2 Alpine A450.
+The team finished 14th overall and eighth in class.
 He raced at the LMP2 class 2014 European Le Mans Series for Thiriet by TDS Racing, winning at Silverstone.
-The Frenchman remained at the team for the 2015 European Le Mans Series, claiming a win at Imola and a second place at Red Bull Ring.
-For the 2016 European Le Mans Series, the driver switched to Eurasia Motorsport, finishing second at Red Bull Ring.
+He remained at the team for the 2015 European Le Mans Series, claiming a win at Imola and a second place at Red Bull Ring.
+For the 2016 European Le Mans Series, he switched to Eurasia Motorsport, finishing second at Red Bull Ring.

+Gommendy's Jackie Chan DC Racing LMP2 car that finished third overall at the 2017 24 Hours of Le Mans.

+Gommendy was on pole at Le Mans in 2014 with TDS.
+He repeated the feat in 2019 for Graff, but lost it after teammate Vincent Capillaire missed the weighbridge.

 Jackie Chan DC Racing hired Gommendy to compete at the 2017 FIA World Endurance Championship, again in the LMP2 class.
 He finished third overall at the 2017 24 Hours of Le Mans.

 Return to IndyCar

-On September 11, 2017, it was announced that Gommendy would return to American open-wheel racing, making his Indianapolis 500 debut at the 2018 Indianapolis 500, driving for Schmidt Peterson Motorsports in a partnership with former Larrousse F1 team boss Didier Calmels.
-However, that deal has since fallen through.
+On 11 September 2017, it was announced that Gommendy would return to American open-wheel racing, making his Indianapolis 500 debut at the 2018 Indianapolis 500, driving for Schmidt Peterson Motorsports in a partnership with former Larrousse F1 team boss Didier Calmels.
+However, the deal eventually fell through.

+Management

+Since his retirement from the sport, Gommendy has worked as a director and team manager at ART Grand Prix (2023–2024) and Prema Racing (2025–present).